Huskies vs. Gaels: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional UConn vs Saint Mary's (CA) Insights & Trends

-- UConn has an 8-2 record against the spread while finishing 8-2 overall over its last 10 contests.
+- UConn has gone 8-2 in its last 10 contests, with an 8-2 record against the spread during that span.

 - In their past 10 contests, the Huskies have gone over the total four times.

-- Six of the Gaels' last 10 games have gone over the total.
+- In their past 10 contests, the Gaels have gone over the total six times.

-- The Gaels' 71.1 points per game are 6.1 more points than the 65 the Huskies give up to opponents.
+- The Gaels put up an average of 71.1 points per game, 6.1 more points than the 65 the Huskies give up to opponents.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.